 If domestic abuse has not occurred, the presumption in favor of joint legal custody remains.
 There is also a presumption against joint physical custody if domestic abuse has occurred.
 But the statute now specifically states that there is no presumption for or against joint physical custody if domestic abuse has not occurred.
 There has been some concern in the past that some judges have presumed that joint physical custody is not in a child’s best interests.
 Again, the effect of this change has not yet been determined.

 The child’s preference as to custody is still a factor if the court feels the child is of sufficient age and maturity to express a preference.
 But the new factor provides that the preference must be independent and reliable.
-Previously, courts have not considered a child’s preference if the preference was the result of manipulation or influence by a parent.
+Previously, courts have not considered a child’s preference if the preference resulted from a parent’s manipulation or influence.
 The new factor now specifically recognizes this.

-The court must consider all best interests factors and cannot rely on any one factor to the exclusion of all others.
-The court cannot prefer one parent over the other solely on the basis of a parent’s gender.
+The court must consider all best interests factors and cannot rely on any one factor to exclude all others.
+For example, the court cannot prefer one parent over the other solely based on a parent’s gender.
 The court also must make detailed findings on each factor and explain how each factor led to its custody determination.

-Why Jeddeloh & Snyder PA for your Minnesota Child Custody Attorney
+Why attorney Kay Snyder for your Minnesota Child Custody Lawyer

 Child custody cases are emotional and complicated.
 The court must consider the “best interests of the child” factors and recent changes to these factors.
-You should consult with an experienced family law attorney if you are involved in a custody proceeding.
-The experienced family law attorneys at Jeddeloh & Snyder, PA can help represent your interests as a parent.
+You should consult an experienced family law attorney if you are involved in a custody proceeding.
+Attorney Kay Snyder is an experienced family law attorney at Jeddeloh Snyder Stommes who can help represent your interests as a parent.